IQDevs/blog/_posts/2017-06-17-Enum and Match Systems in Rust.markdown

   }
   ```

-  Now, of course `enums` don't have to be part of a struct, and `enum` values don't have to be primitives either.
+ Of course `enums` don't have to be part of a struct, and `enum` values don't have to be primitives either.
 An `enum` value can point to a `struct` or even another `enum` and so on.
 For instance, you can write a function that returns a status that's either `PASS` or `FAILURE`. `PASS` can include a string while `FAILURE` can contain more information about the severity of the failure.
 This functionality can be achieved as so:

   ```rust
   enum SeverityStatus {